megadose/OnionSearch/README.md

 #### Write progressively

 You can choose to progressively write to the output (instead of everything at the end, which would prevent losing the results if something goes wrong).
-To do so you have to use `--continuous-write True`, just as is:
+To do so you have to use `--continuous_write True`, just as is:
 ```
-python3 search.py "computer" --continuous-write True
+python3 search.py "computer" --continuous_write True
 ```
 You can then use the `tail -f` (tail follow) Unix command to actively watch or monitor the results of the scraping.